 That price tag would put the AirPods Studio broadly in line with rivals including Sony’s WH-1000XM3 and Bose’s QC35 II, both featured among our selection of the best wireless headphones.
 It’s $100/£100 more than Apple’s high-end wireless AirPods Pro earbuds, suggesting the focus may be on ‘prosumers’ and content creators, and leaked features - discussed below - give this theory a little more weight.

 However, in an October 2020 update, Prosser claimed that the high-end headphones could cost much more - as much as $599 for the metal and leather variant of the cans, renders of which Prosser shared previously.
 There will allegedly be a $349 variant, but it'll be made of much cheaper materials.

 AirPods Studio design and features

-While Jon Prosser has provided key details about the release and price of the upcoming AirPods Studio, the leaker hasn’t said a word about what the cans will offer.
+While Prosser has provided key details about the upcoming AirPods Studio, the leaker hasn’t said a word about what the cans will offer.